sebaraneda/sebaraneda.gethub.io/README.md

 ## Instructions

 1. Create a repository
- - Once signed into [GitHub](https://github.com/), create a new repository named _username_.github.io and make the repository public.
+ - Once signed into [GitHub](https://github.com/), create a new repository named _username_.github.io and make sure the repository is public.
   ![](https://github.com/sebaraneda/sebaraneda.gethub.io/blob/main/Step%201.gif)
  - This step relates to using distributed version control from _[Modern Technical Writing][1]_.
 A repository allows for documentation to stay in sync with the latest changes while easily allowing for contribution.